top of page

 • Safety and crime rates in the area

-For example, a warehouse near the Lake of the Ozarks might be ideal for businesses serving recreational or tourism industries, while Poplar Bluff could be better for manufacturing distribution due to its industrial zones.
+For example, a warehouse near the Lake of the Ozarks might be ideal for businesses serving recreational or tourism industries.
+Meanwhile, Poplar Bluff could be better for manufacturing distribution due to its industrial zones.

 2. Does the Warehouse Meet Your Space and Layout Requirements?